Etihad Campus: Phase 3 – Leisure attraction (2024)

 Empty land surrounding the stadium has been envisaged for development since 2002.

 Phase 3 would focus on developing the land immediately adjacent to the Etihad Stadium.
 The adjoining land around the stadium is frequently called the Collar Site.
 This site was the selected location over sites in London and Blackpool for the Supercasino in 2007 – but the proposal was later abandoned amid controversy over the regeneration benefits.
 The Collar Site is on what was once Bradford Colliery.
 Remediation work to cap disused mine shafts was completed in 2011 so that the site could be used for property development.
 Manchester City Council conveyed their desire in 2010 to have a destination leisure and tourism attraction of "national significance".

 Building started in 2021 of a new 23,500 capacity indoor arena which could be used for events such as MMA, concerts, basketball and other events.
-The venue, called the Co op Live Arena is a partnership venture between the Oak View Group and City Football Group and was opened on May 14, 2024.
+The venue, called the Co-op Live Arena is a partnership venture between the Oak View Group and City Football Group and was opened on 14 May 2024.
+On 4 March 2026, the entertainment destination at Etihad Campus was officially named Medlock Square.
+On 7 September 2026, the Radisson Blu Medlock hotel opened on the campus.